defold/defold.github.io/terms-and-conditions.md

 **6. PRIVACY**

 We will only collect, process, use and share your personal information in accordance with our Services Privacy Policy [www.defold.com/privacy-policy/](https://www.defold.com/privacy-policy/) and as set out in these Terms.
-By accessing our Website or using our Services and/or the Defold Software, you agree to the collection, processing and use of your personal data by us.
-If you do not agree to our Privacy Policy you should not access and/or use our Website, Services and/or Defold Software.
+By accessing our Website or using our Services and/or the Defold Editor, you agree to the collection, processing and use of your personal data by us.
+If you do not agree to our Privacy Policy you should not access and/or use our Website, Services and/or Defold Editor.

 **7. SUSPENSION AND CANCELLATION OF YOUR ACCOUNT(S)**